centau/ecr/docs/tut/groups.md

 # Groups

-Groups are a technique used to optimize iteration over a set of components.
+Groups are a technique used to optimize iteration over a set of component types.
 Groups achieve perfect [SoA](https://en.wikipedia.org/wiki/AoS_and_SoA) for the best iteration performance at the cost of more expensive addition and removal of group-owned components.